IDS6145-Fall2019/assignment1-JohnSermarini/README.md

 (remove: You should start by specifying a set of requirements.
 I specified a topic a Subway escalator.
 What exactly does that mean - practice formulating your own set of requirements and an experiment.
 Define problems cities face and hypothesize how a subway system could help alleviate these issue.
 This helps you think about your problem communication and system objectives inputs, functions, and outputs - they should be clearly specified.)

 Our model is designed to test the impact of introducing moving walkways into subway stations and measuring their impact on passenger throughput.
 Our objective is to create a model that will reduce passenger travel time enough to justify the cost of implementing and maintaining these walkways.

-To help identify how our model can be tested and improved, we have decided to break it down into seperate groups of inputs and outputs.

-Inputs:
-* Number of passengers
-* Passenger routes
-* Moving walkway positions
-* Number of moving walkways
-* Length of moving walkways
-* Width of moving walkways
-* Speed of moving walkways
-* Moving walkway style (is the right side reserved for standing?)

-Outputs:
-* Total time spent by passengers by route
+We theorize that the introduction of the moving walkways will decrease average total spent by passenegers in subway stations by increasing their movemeent speed, but at the cost of increased maintenece costs incured by the station.

+Requirements:
+* The model shall decrease average total time passengers spend at the subway station by a minimum of 10%.
-* Total cost of implementation
+* The total cost of the system shall be within the budget of the station.

 ## (Part 1.2) Subway (My Problem) Model **(10%)**